mattermost/docs/source/about/security.rst

 - Connections to Active Directory/LDAP can be optionally secured with TLS or stunnel (Mattermost Enterprise and Mattermost Professional).
 - Encryption-at-rest is available for messages via hardware and software disk encryption solutions applied to the Mattermost database, which resides on its own server within your infrastructure.
 To enable end user search and compliance reporting of message histories, Mattermost does not offer encryption within the database.
 - Encryption-at-rest is available for files stored via hardware and software disk encryption solutions applied to the server used for local storage or storage via MinIO.
-- Encryption-at-rest is available for files stored in Amazon's proprietary S3 system using server-side encryption with :ref:`Amazon S3-managed keys <configure/environment-configuration-settings:enable server side encryption for amazon s3>` (Mattermost Enterprise) when users choose not to use open source options.
+- Encryption-at-rest is available for files stored in Amazon's proprietary S3 system using server-side encryption with :ref:`Amazon S3-managed keys <configure/environment-configuration-settings:enable server-side encryption for amazon s3>` (Mattermost Enterprise) when users choose not to use open source options.
 - Option to :ref:`exclude message contents from push notifications <configure/site-configuration-settings:push notification contents>` to comply with strict compliance policies, such as US HIPAA standards.
 - Ability to exclude or include the :ref:`contents of messages in push notifications <configure/site-configuration-settings:push notification contents>` to avoid disclosure on locked mobile screens, and via relay servers from Apple and Google when sending notifications to iOS or Android mobile apps (relevant to compliance standards such as HIPAA).